barryclark/jekyll-now/_posts/2018-02-19-the-illusion-of-communication.md

 tags: [culture]
 keywords: [communication, illusion, illusion of communication, message]
 image: /images/biscuits.png
+excerpt: Recently I heard the following quote often misattributed to George Bernard Shaw - "The Biggest Problem in Communication Is the Illusion That It Has Taken Place."
+And it made me think in what ways is communication often an illusion?
 ---

 Recently I heard the following [quote often misattributed to George Bernard Shaw](https://quoteinvestigator.com/2014/08/31/illusion/):